 - Runtime allowed hosts—URLs to pages that you want to allow apps to alter.
 Access is allowed even if the pages are also defined in Blocked URLs.

-You will be able to monitor the success and failures of the installations to users and devices on your network by using the reporting tool found in the Admin console.
+Allows you to monitor the success and failure of the installations to users and devices on your network by using the reporting tool found in the Admin console.